 Am I an Ambivert or Omnivert?
 An Ambivert is someone whose overall behaviour is between introversion or extroversion.
 An Omnivert is someone who can be the extremes of either at different times.

 What this means...

 It means that you were probably born with a particular tendancy.
 We all grow and change over time, we will have a preference for solitude and calm or social and loud.
 It doesn’t mean people will never enjoy a party or seek new and exciting experiences if they are naturally introvert.
 It doesn't mean that extroverts will never enjoy the peace that comes with solitude.
 We still get to choose, sometimes it might be a reference to the situation.
 And, interestingly, there’s some evidence that our personalities change over time, including the fact that we become more introverted as we get older.

 Be mindful that introversion and extroversion do not define us.
 No one is completely one way or another, some show extremes of both and others are a constant blend of the two.
-So show compassion towards the person who displays the behaviour that doesn't quite match yours, it's not them, it’s their brain!
+Try wherever possible to show compassion towards the person who displays the behaviour that doesn't quite match yours.